 In 2010, we received regulatory clearance from the FDA to market our ClearPoint system in the U.S. for general neurological procedures.
-In 2011, we also obtained CE marking approval for our ClearPoint system, which enables us to sell our ClearPoint system in the European Union.
-Substantially all of our product revenues for the three and six months ended June 30, 2016 and 2015 relate to sales of our ClearPoint system products.
+In 2011, we also obtained Conformité Européenne ("CE") marking approval for our ClearPoint system, which enables us to sell our ClearPoint system in the European Union.
+Substantially all of our product revenues for the three and nine months ended September 30, 2016 and 2015 relate to sales of our ClearPoint system products.
 We do not have regulatory clearance or approval to sell our ClearTrace system for commercial use.
 We have financed our operations and internal growth primarily through the sale of equity securities, the issuance of convertible and other secured notes, and license arrangements.
 We have incurred significant losses since our inception in 1998 as we have devoted substantial efforts to research and development.
-As of June 30, 2016, we had an accumulated deficit of \$89.4 million.
-We expect to continue to incur operating losses as we commercialize our ClearPoint system products and expand our business.
+From our inception through September 30, 2016, we have incurred accumulated losses of approximately \$92 million.
+We expect to continue to incur operating losses as we continue to commercialize our ClearPoint system products and expand our business.